Epic Elie Mystal: Apply The Laws We Already Have To White People! 'Tastes Just Like Chicken!'

-Category: World Politics Hits: 5Elie Mystal, justice correspondent for The Nation, threw down the gauntlet for Biden’s designated attorney general, Merrick Garland.
+Category: World Politics Hits: 7Elie Mystal, justice correspondent for The Nation, threw down the gauntlet for Biden’s designated attorney general, Merrick Garland.
 MYSTAL: There are four attorney generals in history who gave a damn about Black lives and about Black justice.
 Bobby Kennedy, Janet Reno, Eric Holder, Loretta Lynch.
 That's the list.
 Edwin Meese was not out here trying to ride or die for Black lives, alright?
 So, what we have is the department that historically has failed in its mission and simply trying to go back to that failure is not enough, right?
 I think Eric Holder and Loretta Lynch did good jobs.
 I think Janet Reno did a good job.
 But we can do better than even what they were able to accomplish.
 There are a number of things through executive order, through consent decrees, through an entirely different level of holding police accountable that can be done through the DOJ.
 And I just hope Garland is up to the task.
 His record doesn’t necessarily suggest that he is.
 The New York Times, when he was nominated to the Supreme Court, The New York TImes did an analysis.
 In 10 of 14 cases where police criminality or misconduct were on the line.
 Merrick Garland sided with law enforcement, in 10 of those 14 cases, while he was a district court judge.
 That's not great, alright?
 So maybe he’s evolved.
 Maybe he's ready to reach a higher level.
 People do change and improve.
 But that's what Merrick Garland has to do: change and improve.
 And bring the DOJ to a new level of justice and fairness.

 Read more https://crooksandliars.com/2021/01/Epic-Elie-Mystal-Apply-Law-White-People-Tastes-Like-Chicken